-Your dog is drinking and urinating much more than normal is one of the most common symptoms of diabetes.
+Your pet is drinking and urinating much more than normal is one of the most common symptoms of diabetes.
 This may be accompanied by increased appetite but also weight loss.
 Occasionally, there is noticeable leg weakness or dropping down on the rear legs.

 Some people notice a sweet smell to the breath.
 If not noticed early, your pet may become very ill with a condition called Ketoacidosis.
 This requires immediate veterinary treatment.

 Diabetes is a result of the pancreas not producing enough insulin to allow the body to utilize blood glucose (sugar).
 This results in high blood sugar levels, causing increased drinking and urination.
-Some dogs are genetically at risk of developing diabetes.
+Some dogs and cats are genetically at risk of developing diabetes.
 Diet also plays a huge role in developing diabetes.
-Dogs that are obese, often on dry high-carbohydrate diet - especially cats, are at higher risk.
+Pets that are obese, often on dry high-carbohydrate diet - especially cats, are at higher risk.

 VISIT THE VET.
 If you suspect your pet is diabetic, have this confirmed by your veterinarian.
 Most dogs have to be regulated with twice-daily insulin therapy.
+Most cats begin with insulin, but with some diet alterations, your pet may eventually come off insulin therapy.
+Ask your veterinarian about Glargine (brand name Lantus) insulin.
+It is longer acting and better at regulating difficult diabetic cats.

 INSULIN THERAPY.
-Most diabetic dogs require insulin injections given under the skin twice daily.
+Most diabetic pets require insulin injections given under the skin twice daily.
 The injections can be given at home and at the same time each day.
 Your veterinarian will show you how to give injections-they are not painful and usually not even noticed.
 The proper type of insulin, dose, and frequency of administration needs to be determined by your veterinarian.

 The most common insulin used is NPH; a synthetic human form called Humulin-N is the popular one for dogs.
+Glargine appears extremely promising for cats.
+Glargine has a very long duration of action and a predictable blood glucose-lowering effect.
 The typical starting dose is 0.5 U/kg twice daily.
 A blood glucose curve is performed seven days and fourteen days after starting on glargine (Lantus).